 Carlos,

 If its only been since the late fall/winter that the trees lost their leaves and started looking “ill”, I would not be worried.
-Assuming you spray the tree AND soil drench using the Prothor you’ll be getting, the tree can be saved.
+Assuming you spray the tree AND soil drench using the Bithor you’ll be getting, the tree can be saved.

 I also suggest you add some of the Joy Juice to the mix as this is helpful.
 Its a great fertilizer trees love and helps them come back – especially when stressed.